ankaAR/bestiario5e/_creatures/lich.md

 ***Paralyzing Touch (cuesta 2 acciones).*** The lich uses its Paralyzing Touch.

 ***Frightening Gaze (cuesta 2 acciones).*** The lich fixes its gaze on one creature it can see within 10 feet of it.
-The target must succeed on a DC 18 Wisdom saving throw against this magic or become frightened for 1 minute.
-The frightened target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+The target must succeed on a DC 18 Wisdom saving throw against this magic or become asustado for 1 minute.
+The asustado target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a target's saving throw is successful or the effect ends for it, the target is immune to the lich's gaze for the next 24 hours.

 ***Disrupt Life (Costs 3 Actions).*** Each non-undead creature within 20 feet of the lich must make a DC 18 Constitution saving throw against this magic, taking 21 (6d6) necrotic damage on a failed save, or half as much damage on a successful one.